 Result & Discussion: After analysis of the present data it is exhibited that the difference is found in mean scores in pre-competitive anxiety between males and females players involved in team and individual event games but the difference were found insignificant.
 This insignificant difference in pre-competitive anxiety might be due to same level of training were obtained by the male and female players.

 How to cite this article:

 Anuj Kumar.
 A study of pre-competitive anxiety involving male and female players competing in team versus individual events.
-International Journal of Physical Education, Sports and Health.
-2016; 3(1): 135-137.
+Int J Phys Educ Sports Health 2016;3(1):135-137.